sezardino/react-architecture/README.md

 ├── main.tsx      # Entry point
 ```

+Each major folder contains a README.md file, which explains the purpose of the folder and, if necessary, provides usage examples.

 ## **Authentication**

 The project includes a basic authentication system to demonstrate how the architecture handles business logic at higher levels in the component tree.
 It utilizes: